 17th May 2025:Rainton, North Yorkshire

-After a very hearty full English we set back South.
+After a very hearty full English we set off back South.